-- Jules Kounde (France): By the time you read this, he may be a Chelsea player, but in either case he seems destined for greatness.
+- Jules Kounde (France): He might have missed out on a move to Chelsea, but Kounde is destined for greatness.
 He’s already underrated in FIFA.

 - Lucas Hernandez (France): Left-footed Lucas Hernandez is a strong early-game option and his French links are obviously very helpful for hybrids.

 - Dayot Upamecano (France): Weirdly low acceleration means Upamecano won’t be much use after a few months, but until then he’s the, uh, second best French Bayern Munich centre-back.